This page was machine translated and may contain errors.

 Revitalizing the area together with local residents

-GAMBA OSAKA participated in various activities in 2023 as well.
-GAMBA BOY, MOFLEM, GAMBA CHEER, and GAMBA CHEER KIDS participated in the stages and parades at each of the summer festivals in the seven hometown cities, livening up the atmosphere.
+GAMBA OSAKA participated in various activities in 2024.
+At the summer festivals in each of the seven hometown cities , GAMBA BOY, MOFLEM, GAMBA CHEER, and GAMBA CHEER KIDS performed on stage and in parades, livening up the venues.

 GAMBA OSAKA will continue to participate in various activities with the aim of further livening up the local community.